 Jeep Tours: For a more relaxed adventure, consider taking a Jeep tour to explore Sedona’s off-road trails without the physical exertion.
 The Pink Jeep tours seem are the most popular.

 Hiking: Sedona is renowned for its hiking, with trails like Devil’s Bridge and Cathedral Rock offering stunning views.
-Even our non-hiking family loves to hot the trails here and explore.
+Even our non-hiking family loves to hit the trails here and explore.

 Sedona Restaurants

-After a long day of riding, you’ll want to refuel with some delicious food and drinks.
-Sedona is home to several great breweries and restaurants:
+After a long day of riding, nothing is better than delicious food and drinks.
+Sedona is home to several great restaurants and breweries for Mom and Dad:

 Pisa Lisa: They now have two locations (Sedona and Oak Creek) so you’ll have no excuse but to stop here at least once after your rides.
 Save room for the cannolis or gelato.

 Sedona Beer Company: A local favorite with a great selection of craft beers and a welcoming atmosphere.
-There new location is the perfect stop after riding the West Sedona trails.
+Their new location is the perfect stop after riding the West Sedona trails.

 Oak Creek Brewery & Grill: Located in the Tlaquepaque Arts & Shopping Village, this brewery offers craft beers and tasty pub food.